interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/flight_intent_validation/flight_intent_validation.md

 ### [Validate flight intent too far ahead of time not planned test step](../validate_not_shared_operational_intent.md)

-## Attempt to specify off-nominal volume in Accepted and Activates states test case
+## Attempt to specify off-nominal volume in Accepted and Activated states test case
 ### Attempt to plan flight with an off-nominal volume test step
 The user flight intent that the test driver attempts to plan has an off-nominal volume.
 As such, the planning attempt should be rejected.